-- Step 2 Set the QoS mode.
+- Step 1 Click Quality of Service > General > QoS Properties. - Step 2 Set the QoS mode.
 The following options are available: - Disable-QoS is disabled on the device. - Basic-QoS is enabled on the device in Basic mode. - Advanced-QoS is enabled on the device in Advanced mode. - Step 3 Select Port/LAG and click GO to display/modify all ports/LAGs on the device and their CoS information.

 The following fields are displayed for all ports/LAGs: